HerveAbdi/data4PCCAR/README.md

 To be used to illustrate
 how to use MCA with "fuzzy coding" with rating scales.

+### fiveWines4Rotation
+Five (rather fictitious) wines are described by their Sensory and Chemistry variables.
+These wines are used to illustrate `Varimax` rotation and partiall least square regression (PLSR).

 ### foodInFrance

 How much 12 typical French families spent on different types of food (including Wine!) in the 1950's.